shin5ok/any-method-api/README.md

 bash ./build.sh
 ```

-## Run it to load to specified target
+## Run it to load the specified target
 Make sure if your current dir is 'loading-client'.
 ```
 IP=$INGRESS_IP envsubst < manifests.yaml | kubectl apply -f -